We use cookies to improve and personalize your experience and to display advertisements. By using this site, you consent to the use of cookies.

 This system is simple and cost-effective – it doesn’t require extra hardware, just mechanical parts.
 Most tabletop melangers use this method.

 However, they do require some physical effort and attention.
 The user must manually adjust and monitor the pressure over time.
-For instance, as the chocolate liquor becomes thinner and particles smaller, a spring may exert less pressure (since there’s less resistance).
+As chocolate liquor becomes thinner, pressure must be manually readjusted, making this system dependent on user experience.

 It takes some experience to get it just right, and each batch might need slightly different tweaking.
 In short, manual screw systems are beloved for their simplicity and low cost, but they rely on the chocolatier’s skill and muscle to keep that perfect pressure throughout the process.